What is Acne?

 What “Acne” is?
 Acne can be defined as a condition of general / common in the skin that result from the combination of excess oil, dirt and skin cells that clog dead skin pores.
 Acne-causing bacteria will grow in this mixture and breed.
 If still left, the pores are clogged will swell and ooze pus.

 There are various types of acne.
 The most common form is acne vulgaris, which is the familiar rash that affects many teenagers.
 Acne vulgaris is more common and tends to be more severe in males.
 The condition is triggered by hormonal changes at puberty and may appear as early as the age of 10.
 The rash usually subsides after adolescence but may persist after the age of 30.
 Acne can cause great psychological distress, and teenagers may feel especially self-conscious about their appearance.
+More unusual forms of acne include occupational acne, which results from exposure to certain types of industrial oil, and drug-induced acne, which is caused by some prescribed drugs, such as corticosteroids.

 Formation of acne lesions